ixvu/w4111_wiki/Entity-Relationship-Modeling.md

     <img src="https://github.com/wyd856570831/ScribeNotes/blob/master/4.2Aggregation.png" width="500">

-    A company can donates a particular Amount to a particular Course.
+    The diagram shows that a company can donates a particular Amount to a particular Course.
     If you want to treat this donation as an entity, you can use aggregation.